 SEC.
-82. Procedure of Removal and Cost Thereof. - Any foreign national arriving in the Philippines who is ordered excluded shall be immediately removed in the same accommodation to the country where he/she boarded the vessel on which he/she arrived, unless the Commissioner determines that immediate removal is not proper and practicable.
-The cost of detention and other expenses incidental thereto shall be borne by the owner, operator, master, pilot, captain, agent or consignee of the vessel on which he/she arrived.
+82. Procedure of Removal and Cost Thereof - Any foreign national arriving in the Philippines who is ordered excluded shall be immediately removed in the same arrived, unless the Commissioner determines that immediate removal is not proper and practicable.
+The cost of detention and other expenses incidental thereto shall be borne by the owner, operator, master, pilot, captain, agent or consignee of the vessel on which he/ she arrived.